 Estate planning is the process of planning for an efficient disposition of assets following a person’s death.
 This process varies significantly for residents of different states.
 Our firm assists Georgia clients in reviewing and evaluating the tax issues and non-tax issues related to their estate plans.

 The estate planning process typically involves preparation of wills with trust provisions (and sometimes revocable “living” trusts), powers of attorney, and advance directives for health care (sometimes called “living wills”).
 The process also frequently involves retirement and income tax planning, reviewing insurance policy and retirement plan beneficiary designations, reviewing property ownership, estate tax planning, lifetime gifting strategies, and planning for the most efficient transfer of assets to intended beneficiaries in accordance with the unique needs and circumstances of the client’s family.

-Our firm also prepares highly specialized trusts for clients with specific needs, including retirement plan trusts, life insurance trusts, marital bypass trusts, family bank trusts, irrevocable trusts, gun trusts, intentionally defective grantor trusts, supplemental needs trusts, Crummey trusts and other specialized gifting trusts.
+Our firm also prepares highly specialized trusts for clients with specific needs, including retirement plan trusts (we use the best ira calculator), life insurance trusts, marital bypass trusts, family bank trusts, irrevocable trusts, gun trusts, intentionally defective grantor trusts, supplemental needs trusts, Crummey trusts and other specialized gifting trusts.
 An estate planning attorney can ensure your future plans are secure.